Why is Emotional Intelligence Important in the Workplace? | ICBI

 Reduces Stress

 Tight deadlines, miscommunications and heavy workload, everything and anything can add up to stress related to the job.
-But a study by the International Journal of Organisational Analysis concluded that emotionally intelligent people are less likely to encounter a stressful situation at the workplace.
+But a study by the International Journal of Organisational Analysis concluded that emotionally intelligent people are less likely to encounter stressful situations in the workplace.
 They experience less stress and therefore, instead of derailing an entire project due to minor hiccups, these employees can project self-control and exhibit resiliency.
 It enables them to confront obstacles and overcome them confidently.

 Promotes Positive Interactions